Examples in (generalized) relative Langlands duality

 (Nonsplit) \(G(\!(t)\!)\) for \(G = \mathrm{PGL}_2\) | \(G(\!(t)\!)/G(\!(t^n)\!)\), \(n>1\) odd | \(\mathrm{SL}_2\) | Affine cone on secant variety of rational normal curve \(\mathbf{P}^1 \hookrightarrow \mathbf{P}^n\) (for ordinary cohomology) | Moment map on \(\mathrm{Sym}^n(\mathbf{A}^2)\) |

 Some comments: I expect the Whittaker line to be true, but have not worked it out.
 In the line involving \(H \times T\) acting on \(H\), \(\mathrm{QCoh}(\check{M}_\beta/\check{G})\) is only equivalent to the full subcategory of the corresponding geometric sheaf category which is generated under the spherical Hecke action by the \(\delta\)-sheaf of \(X_O \subseteq X_F\).
 Similarly for the nonsplit examples above.
 Some of these \(\mathrm{ku}\)-theoretic analogues, like the Gan-Gross-Prasad period (concerning \(\mathrm{SO}_{2n} \times \mathrm{SO}_{2n+1}\) acting on \(\mathrm{SO}_{2n+1}\)), have not yet been written up in any public document; but they can be deduced using techniques similar to those used in some of my work (e.g., in this article).
 The “triple product period” is a special case of the Gan-Gross-Prasad period, corresponding to \(n=2\).
 The above table isn’t comprehensive; there are other examples, like some rank one spherical varieties, which can be found in this article.
-Also, the table clearly mostly contains only homogeneous \(G\)-spaces, and is missing Whittaker-induced examples; this is not a mathematical problem, but is rather due to my laziness.
+Also, the table clearly mostly contains only homogeneous \(G\)-spaces, and is missing Whittaker-induced examples; this is not because there is any mathematical problem, but is rather due to my laziness.

 For the examples in the above table, I have verified the \(\mathrm{ku}\)-theoretic analogue of the first conjecture of this paper (which corresponds to a part of Conjecture 3.5.11 here); it roughly says that the set of \(B\)-orbit closures in \(X\) is in bijection with the set of irreducible components of \(\check{M}_\beta \times_{G_\beta} N_\beta\).
 This is an important sanity check for any candidate dual.